oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 9. Select *Next*.
 A JSON Schema is created based on the structure provided.
 Finally, Click *Create*
 		![Connector Add Resource Get Country Response Type](images/connector-add-resource-get-country-response-type.png)

-10. In the Response Body Definition select Business Type as **countryType** which was created in previous step Select *Apply*.
+10. In the Response Body Definition select Business Type as **countryType** which was created in the previous step Select *Apply*.
 Your **GET** operation is now configured to get Countries from an external REST API